Nine Honored as AAAS Fellows (Jennifer Martiny and Travis Huxman)

 Dear colleagues,

-On behalf of Chancellor Gillman, I am pleased to share that nine UCI researchers have been named
+On behalf of Chancellor Gillman, I am pleased to share that nine UC Irvine researchers have been named

 fellows of the American Association for the Advancement of Science.
 It is my honor to recognize